ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 - clemency -> `http://localhost:9090/clemency/categories`
 - pinevalley -> `http://localhost:9090/pinevalley/categories`

-3. Send a request to the selected hospital service and retrieve the response which will be similar to the following.
+3. Send a request to the selected hospital endpoint and retrieve the response which will be similar to the following.

 ```json
 {